 With these regional and industry insights, retail analytics platforms can show retailers which markets are likely to expand or contract in coming months, enabling them to develop proactive site deselection strategies to stay ahead of the competition.

 Each month, SafeGraph pulls similar insights for the retail and restaurant industries to provide a snapshot into how they are performing.
-Check out our retail and restaurant scorecards every month to see the latest stats.

 The SafeGraph team sources our Places data from a variety of sources, including the publicly available store locators that many brands offer online.
 So when a brand updates their store locator to reflect a closure, that change gets ingested into our pipeline.
 You can learn more about our opened_on and closed_on columns here.